weygoldt/py2md/README.md

     args = parser.parse_args()
     return args

 ```

 We also need a small utility function that checks if the current line
-is the line that indicated the beginning or end of a comment or not:
+is the line that indicates the beginning or end of a comment or not:

 ```python

 def is_comment(line):
     return line.startswith('"""') or line.startswith("'''")

 ```

 And a small function that strips the comment syntax from the line.

 ```python

 def remove_comment_syntax(line):
     if line.startswith('"""'):